KennethWussmann/lamDB/docs/faq.md

 ## How is the database secured?

-By default it's running behind an API Gateway secured by IAM auth.
-Means you need to do IAM signed requests to use the API.
+By default it's not secured and publicly accessible via API Gateway.
-But API Gateway is flexible and can be configured from Cognito to API keys or no auth at all however you prefer.
+But API Gateway is flexible and can be configured from IAM auth (recommended), Cognito to API tokens.
+It's not advised to keep the database publicly accessible.
+If you are unsure and just testing, the API tokens are a good start though.

 The docker image does not come with any authentication.
 Just add an API Gateway (Kong, Traefik, caddy, nginx, etc.) of your choice in front of it.

 ## Single-writer, are writes throttled?

-Yes, when the writer is busy, write requests will be retried for a configurable amount of time.
+Yes, when the writer is busy, write requests will be retried.
+Once they reach the maximum retry count the request will fail.

 ## How can I improve response times?